Join over ¼ million

 When someone is sure about something and has believed it for many many years, then you cannot convince them with a few cleverly picked words.
 Everyone is closed minded about something, including me.
 They have to discover it themselves over time or just continue believing what they do.
 Don’t take responsibility for convincing the world you are right.
 It’s important to acknowledge that maybe you are actually the wrong one.

-Spending time exclusively with people who agree with you on everything would never challenge you and allow you to learn so much more.
+Spending time exclusively with people who agree with you on everything would never challenge you or allow you to learn so much more.

 6. Living a good life is the best way possible to convince people